ijlee2/ember-codemod-pod-to-octane/CONTRIBUTING.md

 1. Help me maintain the project!
 I have limited time and there is much that I don't know.

     - Cut releases
-    - Research new ways to implement v2 addons
+    - Research how pods have been used in apps, addons, and engines
     - Respond to issues
     - Review pull requests